Gitty01a/Meta1/README.md

-# Smart Contract - MANASVI Token
+# Smart Contract - AMAN PRATAP SINGH Token

 ## Overview

 The `Smart` contract is a simple implementation of an ERC-20-like token with minting and burning functionalities.
-It allows for the creation of a token named "MANASVI" with the abbreviation "MNV".
+It allows for the creation of a token named "AMAN PRATAP SINGH" with the abbreviation "AMAN".
 The contract keeps track of the total supply of tokens and the balance of each address.

 ## Contract Details

-- **Token Name**: MANASVI
+- **Token Name**: AMAN PRATAP SINGH
-- **Token Abbreviation**: MNV
+- **Token Abbreviation**: AMAN
-- **Version**: Solidity ^0.8.26
+- **Version**: Solidity ^0.8.16

 ## Functions